tpaz1/user-service-api/README.md

 * `Docker` [installed](https://docs.docker.com/get-docker/)
 * `ExpressJS` [installed](http://expressjs.com/en/starter/installing.html)

-The api that we are building is for a simple which contains list of costumers and output the list as json on port 3000.
+The api that we are building is for a simple ExpressJS app that simply has one endpoint and returns list of users.
+After that we will build a [Dockerfile]() that will allow us to produce a Docker image